Quantum Tunneling in SO(3,1)$\times$SO(4): Analysis of the Klein ``Paradox"

 The solutions are oscillatory so long as

 This means that the test particle must have enough energy after surmounting the potential $V$ to still possess a nonzero kinetic energy and also account for its rest energy.
 If

 then the test particle has no excess energy after accounting for the rest energy.
 This is a turning point; the kinetic energy and momentum of the test particle at this point are $0$.
+If the potential is increased a bit more, then